-Revenue was ¥3,525.7 billion, a 6.8% decrease on the previous consolidated fiscal year (¥3,784.5 billion), due to the impact of COVID-19 in the first guarter, despite market recovery from the second guarter onward.
+Revenue was ¥3,525.7 billion, a 6.8% decrease on the previous consolidated fiscal year (¥3,784.5 billion), due to the impact of COVID-19 in the first quarter, despite market recovery from the second quarter onward.

 Despite the decrease in revenue, we were able to significantly increase profits by moving forward our structural reforms to cut fixed expenses and reduce costs.
 Operating profit was ¥145.3 billion, a 158.9% decrease over the previous consolidated fiscal year (¥56.1 billion).
 Profit before income taxes was ¥167.5 billion, a dramatic increase from the previous consolidated fiscal year (¥53.3 billion).
-Profit attributable to the owners of the parent for the period was ¥105.6 billion, again a dramatic increase from the previous consolidated fiscal year (¥24.0 billion).
+Profit attributable to the owners of the parent for the previous consolidated fiscal year (¥24.0 billion).